 Day programs.
 Our day programs use a group format so individuals with severe, ongoing mental illness have the chance to network, improve social skills and support each other toward recovery.

 Our psychiatric hospital unit provides a safe environment for those struggling with mental health and/or substance induced crisis, including those at risk of hurting themselves or others.
 These units are at University Health Truman Medical Center in downtown Kansas City, Missouri as well as University Health Lakewood Medical Center in Lee's Summit, Missouri.

 Services provided during a patient's short stay can include psychiatry, medication management, counseling, 24 hour nursing, connecting to other resources post-discharge and other supports.
 When needed, we will make a referral to one of our outpatient services or day programs.
 Our goal is to help our patients achieve the fullest and most productive life possible.

 How to get help

 - Stop by University Health Behavioral Health Crossroads, 300 W. 19th Terrace in Kansas City, Missouri.
-Walk-in care is available Monday through Friday from 8:30 am to 2 pm.
+Walk-in care is available Monday through Friday from 8:00 am to 12 pm.
 A master's-level mental health professional will meet with you and help you get the care you need.
-Or for more information, call 816.404.5709 Monday through Friday from 8 am to 5 pm.
+Each person who utilizes walk-in hours will be assessed and connected to appropriate services.
+Please bring with you if available, a photo ID, insurance card (if applicable), guardianship paperwork (if applicable), and birth certificate (for minors).
+For more information, call 816.404.5709 Monday through Friday from 8:00 am to 5 pm.

 - Schedule an appointment at University Health Behavioral Health Lakewood Counseling, 300 SE 2nd Street in Lee's Summit.
 Call 816.404.6170 Monday through Friday.